lenderpanel

 Recently asked questions about conveyancing in Cheetham

-Am I correct in assuming that the fact that my conveyancer in Cheetham is not identified on my lender's conveyancing panel that there is a problem with the quality of the firm’s conveyancing?
+Is the fact that my solicitor in Cheetham is not identified on my mortgage company's conveyancing panel that there is a problem with the standard of her conveyancing?

-That is more than likely an incorrect assumption to make.
-There are plenty of plausible explanations.
-Just recently a report by the solicitors regulator indicated that over three quarters of law firms surveyed had been removed from at least one lender panel.
-The top 5 reasons are as follows: (1) low volume of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-Should you be concerned you should contact the Cheetham conveyancing practice and ask them why they are no longer on the approved list for your bank.
+That would most likely be an incorrect assumption to make.
+There are all sorts of perfectly plausible explanations.
+A recent report by the solicitors regulator indicated that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The most common reasons for removal are: (1) low volume of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+If you are concerned you should simply call the Cheetham conveyancing practice and ask them why they are no longer on the approved list for your mortgage company.

 Last updated